Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Please note that, should you gift shares to your spouse, they will then become their property.
 Any dividends declared after the transfer would then be split per the new shareholding and will need to be paid to them; tax will be calculated based on the dividends that each shareholder receives and will be payable by the shareholder.

 Changes to Capital Gains Tax and Entrepreneurs’ relief

 In the lead up to the budget, many commentators speculated that there would be changes to Capital Gains Tax (CGT) and potentially Entrepreneurs’ Relief (ER).
 Contractors will be relieved to hear that this did not happen.
 The eligibility criteria for the reduced rate of capital gains remains unaltered and should you qualify for ER the reduced rate of CGT remains fixed at 10% up to a lifetime limit of £1 million.

 If your tax liability is greater than £1,000 for the 2020/21 year, HMRC will require you to make further payments on account (in advance) towards the 2021/22 liability by 31st January 2022 and 31st July 2022 (these are each usually 50% of the tax liability for the prior year).

 Remember, If you have a student loan, dividends count towards your income and hence if you have breached the repayment threshold (£19,895 for Plan 1 or £27,295 for Plan 2) there will be a student loan repayment required at 9% of any income received in excess of the threshold.

 Residential property disposals

 From 6th April 2020 any disposal of residential property which generates a taxable gain must be reported to HMRC within 30 days.
-This will only apply where there is a taxable gain so you won’t need to worry about this if you sell your main residence.
+A sale of your main residence will not generate a taxable gain, however, if you sell a second home or investment property let you will need to inform HMRC.